Pregnant Jessica Simpson Glows While Prepping Friendsgiving Feast

 Over the weekend, I hosted my #Friendsgiving to benefit @nokidhungry.
 Like most gatherings with my girlfriends, it was filled with lots of laughing and great food.
 I couldn't have done it without help from my friends: @marthastewart, @greengiant, @foundrentals, @casadeperrin, @bowenhousela, @whambamevents, and @whatsgabycookin.
 Thanks for helping me create a magical evening!
 To see how you can host your own #Friendsgiving, visit nokidhungry.org/jessica. #JessicasFriendsgiving

-In the video, she gasps as she realizes she forgot her signature side dish, and she is joined by the Giant mascot, bringing her the dish, inviting claps and cheers from her girlfriends.
+In the video, she gasps as she realizes she forgot her signature side dish, and she is joined by the Green Giant mascot, bringing her the dish, inviting claps and cheers from her girlfriends.

-Simpson is pregnant with her third child with husband, former NFL tight end Eric Johnson.
-The baby girl, due in the Spring, will join siblings Maxwell, 6 and Ace, 5.
+Simpson is pregnant with her third child with her husband, former NFL tight end Eric Johnson.
+The baby girl, due in the spring, will join siblings Maxwell, 6, and Ace, 5.

 “I have learned that it is almost impossible to teach your kids anything you don’t live yourself.
 We are constantly grateful for the blessings we have been given.
-Recently when we were evacuated from our home due to the fires in California, we came home and Maxwell and Ace both ran to put on their favorite costume and then hugged each and every stuffed animal they have one by one, every time saying ‘we are so lucky’,” Simpson told People.
+Recently when we were evacuated from our home due to the fires in California, we came home and Maxwell and Ace both ran to put on their favorite costume and then hugged each and every stuffed animal they have one by one, every time saying ‘we are so lucky,'” Simpson told People.

 According to the No Kid Hungry website, the company assists communities to provide school breakfast, summer meals, and food skills education to those who may need the help.